htchristie/order-summary-component/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Order Summary Card solution

 This is a solution to the [Order Summary Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.